Skip to main content

 Source Control Deployment CompletedTriggered whenever a source control deployment is completed.

 Click Add a workflow to select or create a workflow that runs whenever the respective event is triggered.
-If you add a new workflow, Retool creates one uses a starter template for common use cases related to the event.
+If you add a new workflow, Retool creates one using a starter template for common use cases related to the event.

 Reference event properties